Books Set in Western Europe

 Depending on the context – geographical, cultural, or historical – you’ll find various answers as to which countries are classified as “Western Europe.”

-For purposes of this reading challenge, we’ve included the following: England, Wales, Scotland, Ireland, Norway, Denmark, Sweden, Finland, Portugal, Spain, France, Belgium, the Netherlands, Luxembourg, Germany, Austria, Switzerland, and Italy.
+For purposes of this reading challenge, we’ve included the following countries: England, Wales, Scotland, Ireland, Norway, Denmark, Sweden, Finland, Portugal, Spain, France, Belgium, the Netherlands, Luxembourg, Germany, Austria, Switzerland, and Italy.

 Sally Brady's Italian Adventure book cover